Complete Robust Hybrid Systems Reachability

 \subsection{Proof of Completeness}

 Finally, the induction order can be used to prove completeness for \rrdL step-by-step.
-This section provides some intuition and the full proof can be found in \Cref{sec:appendixproof}.
-The proof proceeds by induction on \emph{valid} sequents of the form
+This section provides some intuition and the full proof can be found in \citelongversion{sec:appendixproof}.
+While the completeness result is stated only for sentences, the inductive proof shows more generally that every \emph{valid} sequent of the form

-where \(\freevars{\fmlset}\subseteq \{\ivar_1,\ldots,\ivar_n\}\) and \(\fmlset\) consists of \strictfml reachability formulas.
-The assumptions on the left-hand side bound all the relevant variables.
-The formulas in \(\fmlset\) are iteratively reduced to derive the original sequent from valid sequents with \(\provsetrel\)-lower right-hand side.
+is provable.
+The assumptions on the left-hand side bound all the free variables of \(\fmlset\).
+The proof proceeds by induction on \(\fmlset\) with respect to the \(\provsetrel\) order.
+In the inductive step, the \strictfml \rrdL formulas in \(\fmlset\) are shown to be derivable from valid sequents with \(\provsetrel\)-lower right-hand side.
 The topological interpretation of robustness (\Cref{thm:semantictopology}) plays an important role.
-For example, when reducing an existential quantifier in a valid sentence \(\lexists{\ivar}\posfml\), there is a \emph{rational witness} \(\ratconst\), since \(\posfml\) denotes an open set (\Cref{thm:semantictopology}).
+For example, when reducing an existential quantifier in a valid sentence \(\lexists{\ivar}\posrfml\), there is a \emph{rational witness} \(\ratconst\), since \(\posrfml\) denotes an open set (\Cref{thm:semantictopology}).
 As rationals are expressible syntactically, the rule \irref{existsR} can be used to instantiate the quantifier.
 This retains validity and reduces the rank of the formula by \eqcref{prop:orderprop}{it:existentialred}.

-The most interesting and crucial step is the case of loop programs \(\prepeat{\prog}\).
+The most interesting and crucial step is the case of loop programs \(\prepeat{\prog}\) in diamond modalities.
+(Loops in box modalities are not allowed in \rrdL.)
 Since all free variables are bounded by the left-hand side of the sequent, the number of iterations needed can be bounded by a \emph{constant} using a compactness argument.
 In this way, an unbounded loop can be reduced via \irref{starfinite} to a bounded loop, which is of lower complexity by \eqcref{prop:orderprop}{it:repeat}.

-A continuous program in a diamond modality can be reduced to the case of an iteration program by \irref{diaodebound} and \irref{diaode}.
-Since continuous programs in box modalities have bounded evolution domains, the case of such programs reduces to the case of continuous programs in diamond modalities by \irref{odeboxdiamond}.
+A continuous program in a diamond modality can be reduced to the case of an iteration program by axiom \irref{diaode}.
+Since continuous programs in box modalities have bounded evolution domains, the case of such programs reduces to the case of continuous programs in diamond modalities by axiom \irref{odeboxdiamond}.

-An interesting corollary of the completeness result is that the validity of \rrdL sentences and thus of robust reachability problems of hybrid systems formulated in \dL is semi-decidable: \begin{corollary} Validity of robust \dL reachability sentences is semi-decidable. \end{corollary}
+An interesting corollary to completeness is that the validity of \rrdL sentences and, thus, of robust \dL reachability problems of hybrid systems is semi-decidable: